s3cretclub/Twitch-and-Youtube-Viewbot/README.md

-# Tiwtch and Youtube Viewbot
+# Twitch and Youtube bot for views
 Tiwtch and Youtube Viewbot with auto proxys